 Prof. Mohibullah, Program Chairperson, Construction Management

 The pedagogy will comprise of lectures by specialized faculty, case discussions, and hands-on exposure to relevant software and tools.
 Concepts will be explained using examples drawn from the real life and will cover current trends and market practices.
 The institution’s education policy is centered on equipping the candidates with adequate tools to approach real-time problems with creative and dynamic, yet industry-relevant solutions.

 Eminent professionals from the industry will share their experiences and enable aspiring students to broaden their vision.
 Technical talks will be conducted by very senior people from the construction industry.

 60% career with graduation in Architecture, Civil Engineering, Design Engineering, Industrial Engineering, Mechanical Engineering, Structural Engineering, Electrical Engineering, Electronics & Instrumentation.
 Other engineering branches may apply too.
-Apply through KIITEE Management or your CAT/MAT/XAT/CMAT score.
+Apply through KIITEE Management, KIITEE or your CAT/MAT/XAT/CMAT score.
 Working professionals may apply too.

 Prior work experience will carry additional weightage in selection.
 Total Seats – 30